 Most importantly, it is the only disinfectant that does not leave any residue, such as the chemicals used after disinfection, which makes it particularly advantageous to use in the agriculture and food sectors.
 This is why it is most preferred in EUROPE and AMERICA.
 Because ozone is produced at the application site and after it functions, it turns back to oxygen and remains saturated oxygen in the environment.

-It is an important factor that it also removes residues from soil such as hydrogen peroxide and methyl bromide used before.
+It is an important factor that also removes residues from soil such as hydrogen peroxide and methyl bromide used before.

 A high oxidation force causes ozone to play a fully active role in the destruction of microorganisms.